Henchel-Santillan/LunaSys/Docs/DCMI_Summary.md

 The data synchronization method implemented in Luna is the __hardware__ or __external__ synchronization method.
 The `DCMI_PIXCLK` captured edge is configured to be the rising edge (by convention) and both `DCMI_VSYNC` and `DCMI_HSYNC` are programmed active level.

 In this project, the active level is active high for both LINE VALID (HSYNC) and FRAME VALID (VSYNC).
-This means that data at the sampling points (rising edges of the clock signal) are considered invalid ("blank" frames, either vertical or horizontal blanking).
+This means that data at the sampling points (rising edges of the clock signal) are considered invalid ("blank" frames, either vertical or horizontal blanking) when HSYNC or VSYNC are high.

 See Figure 4 for reference.